top of page

 Priority vs. Training Races: What’s the Difference and How to Plan for Them

-When it comes to scheduling races in your Ascend calendar, it’s important to distinguish between priority races and training races , and understand how each interacts with your weekly training plan.
-Priority Races: The Peak of Your Training Priority races are the events you build your training around.
-These races: Shape your training plan by triggering specific periodisation strategies.
-Example: When you prepare your week, the app will automatically recommend a training p
+When it comes to scheduling races in Ascend, it’s important to distinguish between priority races and training races, and understand how each interacts with your training plan.
+Priority Races: The Peak of Your Training Priority races are the key events you build your training around.
+They should represent the races where you want to arrive especially well prepared and perform at your best.
+Priority races shape your training plan by triggering specific periodisation strategies

 Ascend Team